 Are you writing your data management plan (DMP)?
-Do you handle personal data in your research?
-Are you planning to publish your research data to ensure reproducibility of your research outputs and improve the invisibility and impact of your research?
+Do you collect and process personal data in your research?
+Are you planning to publish your research data to ensure the reproducibility of your research outputs and improve the visibility and impact of your research?
 Effective and responsible research data management (RDM) is an essential requirement of good scientific practices and research skills.

-You can get hands-on support and training in RDM know-how, as well as in how to share your research, from the 69990-E Open Science Doctoral Course in Moodle and have answers to the questions:
+You can get hands-on support and training in RDM know-how, as well as in how to share your research and practice open science, from the online 69990-E Open Science Doctoral Course in Moodle (Period II, 1.11-9.12.2022) and have the answers to the questions on:

 This course aims to trace and ease the journey of your whole research process.
 You will learn both how to manage your research and how to share your research by applying and integrating open science principles and practices into each of your research stage.
 What services and support that facilitate your research managing and sharing in each of your research stage is also enumerated.
 The topics that will be addressed include: measuring research and bibliometrics, publication strategies and open access options and solutions, research data management and open data, how to improve the visibility and impact of your research, open science principles and practices, and Hanken's research database Haris.

 The course is aimed at doctoral students in all fields, particularly suitable for doctoral students at the initial phase of their doctoral studies.
 Contact email@example.com.